element-hq/element-meta/docs/crypto/backup.md

 This document aims to describe product requirements for key backup and recovery and its user-facing components in EX/EW.

+- **Key backup** refers to the server-side encryption key backup.
+Devices can upload encrypted copies of their megolm keys (room history decryption keys) to the server.
+- **Recovery** refers to secret storage (4S) that allows the user to securely store a remote encrypted backup of their devices' local secrets to their homeserver.
+The recovery restores the key backup secret as well as the cross-signing secrets.

 **Table of contents**

 **Figma designs**